 WHAT SUCH A PROJECT ENTAILS

-Jain didn’t do much research into the universe the character inhabits, opting to watch the film “just once or twice”.
+Jain didn’t do much research into the universe the character inhabits, opting to watch the film just once.
 He then got a copy of the screenplay and began writing – “the dialogues just flowed,” he says.

-Expect references to Tiger Shroff, Shraddha Kapoor and Disha Patani.
-Also listen closely for nods to Wanted (2009) – ‘Ek baar jo maine commitment kar di, uske baad to main khud ki bhi nahin sunta’ – and Chennai Express (2013) – ‘Don’t underestimate the power of a common man’.
+Jain says audiences can expect references to Tiger Shroff, Shraddha Kapoor and Disha Patani.
+There are also nods to Wanted (2009) – ‘Ek baar jo maine commitment kar di, uske baad to main khud ki bhi nahin sunta’ – and Chennai Express (2013) – ‘Don’t underestimate the power of a common man’.